scarcitydenial/Scarcity-Denial-Framework/README.md

 The framework runs on two AI API platforms operating in seperate session with a Python Runner orchestrating 2 sessions comprising —
 Claude Opus 4.7 as the analytical execution engine and Claude Opus 4.7 as the independent review layer.
-Full operational

 ---